lexinamer/MEJO487/Class01/README.md

 * **Time** - I expect students to be on time and in their seats at the start of class.
 Class starts at 5:30- this means your butt should be in the chair at 5:30.
 Not getting coffee.
 Not running to the bathroom.
 In your seat.
 We have a lot of material to cover and a limited about of time.
 I will keep a tally of tardiness and dock points for excessive lateness.

 ## Demos and In Class Notes
-* I use Github (the industry standard) for all of my lecture notes, demos, etc. Here is the repo: https://github.com/lexinamer/mejo487 where you can find all information.
+* I use Github (the industry standard) for all of my lecture notes, demos, etc. For simple demos, I will also use Codepen.
+Here is the repo: https://github.com/lexinamer/mejo487 where you can find all information.
 * Quickly walk through Github and cloning
 * I’ll always include my demo code at the end of the lecture and push it up for your use.